Singapore minister: Major cyberattack may be state-linked

 S. Iswaran, minister for communications and information, said in Parliament that the government’s detailed analysis of last month’s cyberattack on SingHealth records found it was the work of an “advanced persistent threat” group.

-Such groups comprise sophisticated cyberattackers and are typically state-linked “who conduct extended, carefully planned cyber campaigns, to steal information or disrupt operations,” said Iswaran.
+Such groups comprise sophisticated cyberattackers and are typically state-linked groups “who conduct extended, carefully planned cyber campaigns, to steal information or disrupt operations,” Iswaran said.

 The attackers used tools that were advanced and sophisticated, “including customized malware that was able to evade SingHealth’s anti-virus software and security tools,” he said.